gabmansur/fraud-graph-data/README.md

 ## Why this project?

 In financial transactions, fraud rarely acts alone.
 It moves through *networks*.

-This prototype transforms transactional data into graph structures to surface:
+Imagine this: 50 fake accounts, all tied to the same 10 phone numbers.
+Why?
+Because it’s the oldest trick in the book:"reuse, camouflage, confuse.
+One fraudster can pretend to be dozens of people, using the same IPs, employers, or devices.

+This prototype turns plain transaction logs into a connected graph of people, companies, devices, and activity, then highlights suspicious patterns:

-- Suspicious links between users or accounts
+- Shared identities (e.g. phones, IPs) between unrelated users
-- Identity reuse (phones, IPs, companies)
-- Fraud rings and dormant "mule" accounts
+- Money loops that simulate trust but actually obfuscate the origin
+- Dormant accounts activated only to receive transfers — possible money mules
+- Fake companies used to justify legitimacy

 It’s part of my personal portfolio to showcase: